History of lesbianism: United States

+United Kingdom

 In 1974, Maureen Colquhoun came out as the first lesbian MP for the Labour Party in the UK.
 When elected she was in a heterosexual marriage.

-Lesbian feminism, which was most influential from the mid-1970s to the mid-1980s (primarily in North America and Western Europe), encourages women to direct their energies toward other women rather than men, and often advocates lesbianism as the logical result of feminism.
-Some key thinkers and activists in lesbian feminism are Charlotte Bunch, Rita Mae Brown, Adrienne Rich, Audre Lorde, Marilyn Frye, Mary Daly, Sheila Jeffreys and Monique Wittig (although the latter is more commonly associated with the emergence of queer theory).
-Into the mid 1970s, lesbians around the world were publishing their personal coming out stories, as these came few and far between at the time.
+Into the mid-1970s, lesbians around the world were publishing their personal coming out stories, as these came few and far between at the time.
 In addition to coming out stories, lesbians were publishing biographies of lesbian writers who were misplaced in history, looking for examples of who they were and how their community came to be.
 As with Gay Liberation, the lesbian feminist understanding of the lesbian potential in all women was at odds with the minority-rights framework of the Gay Rights movement.
 Many women of the Gay Liberation movement felt frustrated at the domination of the movement by men and formed separate organizations; some who felt gender differences between men and women could not be resolved developed "lesbian separatism", influenced by writings such as Jill Johnston's 1973 book Lesbian Nation.
 Disagreements between different political philosophies were, at times, extremely heated, and became known as the lesbian sex wars, clashing in particular over views on sadomasochism, prostitution and transgenderism.
-The “Sex Wars” was a time in feminist history that divided “anti-pornography” and “pro-sex” feminists.
+The "Sex Wars" was a time in feminist history that divided "anti-pornography" and "pro-sex" feminists.
 The common belief among pro-sex feminists was that there needed to be a new way for female desire to be advertised and demonstrated.
 General photography of women in this manner was debated among feminists everywhere.